 If your deck has any one of these issues listed above, we recommend you contact one of our Project Developers to evaluate your deck.
 We will help determine what’s the best solution to make your outdoor living space both safe and enjoyable for years to come!

 Hello!
-I’m David, one of the project developers here at Woodland Deck Company.
+I’m David, the General Manager here at Woodland Deck Company.
 I was introduced to construction at a young age working alongside my Dad.
 With love for the outdoors, I decided to pursue a degree in horticulture from The Ohio State University.
 After college, I was fortunate to gain experience working in the landscape industry which eventually led me to Woodland Deck Company.

 The thing I like most about Woodland Deck is the great group of people I get to work with daily!
 If I could describe the culture in one word, it would have to be “family”.
 One thing I enjoy the most is our Monday morning huddles.
 Everyone gets to share their “highs” and “lows” of the week.
 It’s a great time to get to know and encourage one another.

-I am blessed to be married to my high school sweetheart and to raise our beautiful daughter together.
+I am blessed to be married to my high school sweetheart and to raise our two beautiful daughters together.
 On weekends we enjoy spending time outdoors or with our extended families.
 Some of our best memories have been vacationing in Hilton Head and Florida.

 When I find free time, I enjoy a round of golf with friends or fishing in my pond.
 A few passions of mine are gardening, woodworking, and playing the drums.

 I look forward to helping you create your outdoor place of enjoyment!